tg-bomze/Video2Anime/README.md

 **Based on:** [AnimeGAN](https://github.com/TachibanaYoshino/AnimeGAN)

-This is the Open source of the paper **AnimeGAN: a novel lightweight GAN for photo animation**, which uses the GAN framwork to transform real-world video frames into anime.
+This is the Open source of the paper **"AnimeGAN: a novel lightweight GAN for photo animation"**, which uses the GAN framwork to transform real-world video frames into anime.

 **Result Example:**